ronspider/RaDecStars/README.md

 ### The script

-Here I will go over the code the explain what is happening.
+Here I will go over the code and explain what is does.
 Express ideas and point out problems.
 And, yes I'm a noob.

 #### Functions